MetaMask/design-tokens/MIGRATION.md

 ### Changes to Color Tokens (Breaking Changes)

-In this version, significant updates have been made to color tokens, including additions, modifications, and removals.
+In this version, significant updates have been made to color tokens, including modifications and removals.
 To upgrade to version 4, ensure that the following tokens are not present in your codebase:

 ### Brand Colors